 There are lots of bloggers who struggle to increase their search traffic for one major reason: they don’t do keyword research at all.

-We know keyword research is the painful process, not even one blogger likes to do keyword research on their blog posts but that’s one of their most common SEO mistakes that can hurt your search traffic.
+We know keyword research is the painful process, not even one blogger likes to do keyword research on their blog posts but that’s one of their mistakes that can hurt their search traffic.
 In general, keyword research isn’t a rocket science, anyone can do it without selling their souls.

 You should use proper keyword research tools like Ubersuggest, SEMrush etc. to easily find and use potential keywords on your blog posts.
 Without doing proper keyword research, you can’t get decent traffic from the search engines.
 You must know your primary keywords to drive organic traffic.